 Table 1-2 describes the initialization parameters that are relevant to Oracle Streams.
 This table specifies whether each parameter is modifiable.
 A modifiable initialization parameter can be modified using the ALTER SYSTEM statement while an instance is running.
-Some modifiable parameters can also be modified for a single session using the ALTER SESSION statement.
+Some modifiable parameters can also be modified for a single session using the ALTER SYSTEM STATEMENT STATEMENT.